 Always on the outlook for antique baking pans, dishes, cookie cutters I spotted a pair of antique mini tarte pans and I had to have them.
 I went home with my treasure quickly realizing that without a removable bottom my cake creation would never find its way out of the pan.
 As you can see practicality doesn’t always determine my buying decision.
 So I decided to go for a raw treat so I could freeze it hoping the little monster would come out of the pan.
-The avocados that I still had in my fridge combined with the raw chocolate of Ombar should be the queen of my raw tarte.
+The avocados that I still had in my fridge combined with the raw chocolate should be the queen of my Raw Fig Tartes with Chocolate Coconut Frosting.
 I wanted the base to be quite sweet featuring dates and figs with a nutty hint of almonds.
 I find these tartes store best in the freezer for a grab and go treat.

 Base/Crust (makes 6 small tartes)

 - 4 dates (pitted and soaked in water)

 - 2 figs (dried and soaked in water)

 - 70 g almond flour